 A project to use scientific insights from behavioural economics to improve environmental policy.
-Our aim is to study how environmental policies targeting individuals, households, and communities can be improved by accounting for people’s altruistic attitudes (desires to “do the right thing”), cooperative and competitive tendencies (reciprocity and “keeping up with the Joneses”), and heuristics (“rules of thumb” and mental shortcuts).
+The aim is to study how environmental policies targeting individuals, households and communities can be improved by accounting for people’s altruistic attitudes (desires to “do the right thing”), by co-operative and competitive tendencies (reciprocity and “keeping up with the Joneses”), and by heuristics (“rules of thumb” and mental shortcuts).

 In the same way that traditional economics has proven useful for designing incentive-based environmental policies, this project investigates how behavioural economics can inform the design of “norm-based” environmental policies and “behaviourally robust” markets for ecosystem services.